ppy/osu-wiki/wiki/Game_mode/osu!/en.md

 ### History

 - Older versions of osu! used to emulate some of the elements from the *Ouendan* series before being removed or replaced:
-  - [Combo fire](/wiki/Gameplay/Combo_fire) when hitting new combo milestones.
+  - [Combo fire](/wiki/Gameplay/Combo_fire) which would appear when achieving new combo milestones.
   - The first version of the default skin using v1 skin behaviour, called *osu!default by peppy*, provides an almost identical copy of the *Ouendan* interface.
 It was later replaced by the current default skin using v2 skin behaviour.
     - This default skin can be found in osu!(lazer) under the name *osu! "retro" - team osu!* with all previous default skins osu! had.
   - The most notable feature difference between v1 and v2 skin behaviour is the spinner.
     - The v1 skin behaviour for a spinner would increment the spinner meter from bottom to top in levels until it is full as per the *Ouendan* series.
-      - The timer is a blue circle inside the spinner which will converge to the core of the spinner.
+The timer was also a blue circle inside the spinner which would converge to the core of the spinner.
 The spinner ends when the timer circle reaches the core of the spinner.
     - The v2 skin behaviour for a spinner would slowly expand the spinner circle to full size and glows when it is completed.
-      - The timer is the outer circle of the spinner which changes colour.
+The timer is the outer circle of the spinner which changes colour.
 The spinner ends when the timer circle colour changed completely.
 - The first three beatmaps ranked on the same day (07 October 2007, 2007-10-07) when the online leaderboard went live were:
   - [Kenji Ninuma - DISCO PRINCE (peppy)](https://osu.ppy.sh/beatmapsets/1), which was apparently mapped in around an hour.
-  - [Ni-Ni - 1,2,3,4, 007 \[Wipeout Series\] (MCXD)](https://osu.ppy.sh/beatmapsets/3 )
+  - [Ni-Ni - 1,2,3,4, 007 \[Wipeout Series\] (MCXD)](https://osu.ppy.sh/beatmapsets/3)
   - [Brandy - Love Fighter (FFFanatic)](https://osu.ppy.sh/beatmapsets/16)
 - Notably, the older folders have their own naming convention (the folder names can only be found in *ancient* beatmap packs) and does not strictly follow the current enforced `{BeatmapSetID} {ArtistName} - {BeatmapName}` format.
   - Downloading them directly from the [beatmap listing](https://osu.ppy.sh/beatmapsets) does follow the currently enforced naming format regardless.